Smoovsky/feedreader-with-jasmine-test/README.md

 # Project Overview

-This porject is to show my understanding of how to use Jasmine framework to perform unit test on javascript code.
+This project is to show my understanding of how to use Jasmine framework to perform unit test on javascript code.

 ## Keypoins of the Project
 Use "describe" to initialize a test for a specific component